petzku/Aegisub-Scripts/README.md

 ### Accenter

+**I don't recommend using this in its current form.** I've come across certain rendering issues with these (plus, layering can be a problem anyway when borders would overlap with fills).
+I'll try to fix what issues exist, but it's not terribly high on my list of priorities.
+Besides, modifying fonts to add glyphs isn't terribly hard.

 Adds diacritics (accents) to lines based on inline comments.
 Sometimes you want to use glyphs that don't exist in a font, but don't want to or can't edit the font.
 So you add lines with the shapes you want.
 But maybe you don't want to position them manually, or maybe the script isn't final yet so you can't.
 Enter Accenter.
 Fairly simple instructions given before a character get turned into a line with a diacritic at the character's position.

 For example, the line